elkrojo/conjure/README.md

 **Multiple Track Upload** - would allow users to upload a large number of tracks at once using a csv file template.

+**More Countries** - would allow the user to select any country in the world.

+**More Styles** - would allow theuser to customise the list of styles available relevant to their personal record collection.

 ## Technologies Used
 [Python3](https://www.python.org/) - The project uses **Python3** to build the website routes and process the data.